mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 ### Response

-The HTTP request will return an array of strings (each string representing one log message).

-The websocket will send one message for each log message.
-This websocket will automatically close when all log messages have been sent.
+The websocket will send one message for each log message (starting with the first message logged in the simulator).
+This websocket will automatically close when all log messages have been sent or training is complete.

 ## Simulator State